plone/training/docs/effective-volto/addons/use-repo-addon.md

 ### Addon dependencies, yarn workspaces

-If your addon needs to bring in additional Javascript package dependencies, you'll have to set your addon package as a "Yarn workspace".
+If your addon needs to bring in additional JavaScript package dependencies, you'll have to set your addon package as a "Yarn workspace".
 You do this by adding a `workspaces` key to the the `package.json` of your Volto project: